A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Examples of robust structured regression

-We illustrate with data from a prostate cancer dataset \citep{prostate}.
-The response $\vy \in \mathbb{R}^{n}$ is the percent of Gleason score (a measure of a prostate-specific antigen) for each of $n=97$ patients who were to receive a radical prostatectomy.
-The design matrix $\mx$ contains quantitative measurements for the patients on each of $p=10$ clinical variables.
+We illustrate with real data on patients with prostate cancer from \citet{prostate}.
+The response $\vy \in \Real^n$ is the percent of Gleason score (a measure of a prostate-specific antigen) for each of $n=97$ patients who were to receive a radical prostatectomy.
+The design matrix $\mx$ contains quantitative measurements on each of $p=8$ clinical variables.
+To introduce outliers in the covariates, we identify the top five percent of observations in $\mx$ with highest leverage and scale the entries in these five largest leverage points by $3.3$.

-Figure \ref{fig:sparse} shows how the lasso and \LTE produce similar solution paths in the absence of outliers.
-After introduction of outliers in the design matrix, however, the lasso solution paths can be substantially distorted.
-In this example, the \LTE solution paths are less sensitive to outliers.

-While there are several robust implementations of the lasso and its variations \cite{alfons2013sparse, yang2018general, chang2018robust}, the purpose of this example is not to compare \LTE sparse regression with those implementations.
-Rather, it is to illustrate how the framework we present can wrap around existing maximum penalized estimators to automatically compute robust versions of those methods.